-- The School Safety Plan needs to critically examine information about the student population (such as number of students broken down by age group and sex), as the number, age and ability of the students can make a significant difference in the event of an emergency. - The school has limited infrastructure or facilities to accommodate persons with disabilities.
-It should be noted that the school makes use of a buddy system for students and staff to aid vulnerable persons daily and in the event of an - emergency.

-Audits for energy, water and waste have not been conducted however these actions fall under the purview of the

-- Ministry of Education. - There are limited green initiatives underway. - Safety signage around the school could be improved. - Repairs required to the physical plant to ensure safety before or during a hazard event.
-Focus should be given to storm water drainage and flood mitigation strategies.
+- The School Safety Plan needs to critically examine information about the student population (such as number of students broken down by age group and sex), as the number, age and ability of the students can make a significant difference in the event of an emergency. - At the time of the assessment, teachers and non-teaching staff had not received training in first aid, fire suppression or emergency response. - At the time of the assessment, there was no protocol for transporting injured persons from the school compound to emergency care. - The school has no infrastructure or facilities to accommodate persons with disabilities. - Audits for energy, water and waste have not been conducted however these actions fall under the purview of the Ministry of Education. - Repairs required to the physical plant to ensure safety before or during a hazard event.
+Particular focus should be given to storm water drainage and flood mitigation strategies.